-I used golden erythritol in the images, which is a brown sugar replacement.
+I used a golden erythritol monk fruit sweetener in the images, which is a brown sugar replacement.
 But any granulated sweetener will work.

 4.)
-Last, stir in the crushed walnuts, keeping some back for decorating.
+Last, stir in the chopped walnuts, keeping some back for decorating.

 5.)
-Fill into a bread tin lined with parchment paper and bake for 40 minutes.
+Fill into a bread tin lined with parchment paper and bake in the oven for 40 minutes.
 It's done if a toothpick inserted comes out without crumbs sticking.
 Cool on a wire rack.

 Tip: Check after 30 minutes to see if the banana bread is browned already.
 If so, cover loosely with aluminium foil for the last 10 minutes to prevent burning.
 (I covered my bread at minute 35 and found that it was browned a little much for my liking.)